Best things to do in Montreal

-What is it: Built for the 1976 Olympic games, the Olympic Stadium’s 45-degree angled tower is still the tallest inclined tower in the world and is worth a trip to the top for westward views of the city.
-Next door, the Biodôme (which is set to reopen in 2019) recreates natural North American ecosystems, including the Sub-Antarctic Islands habitat made famous by its playful penguins.
+What is it: Constructed especially for the 1976 Olympic games, the Olympic Stadium’s 45-degree angled tower is still the tallest inclined tower in the world and is definitely worth a trip.
+Make your way to the top for spectacular westward views of the city that you won't find anywhere else.
+Next door, the Biodôme (which is set to reopen at the end of summer 2019) recreates natural North American ecosystems, including the Sub-Antarctic Islands habitat made famous by its playful penguins.

-Why go: Every Sunday, the esplanade in front of the stadium lights up with Fiesta Olympica, a free-entry Latin-themed dance and food festival.
-On the first Friday of every month, 50 food trucks congregate in the same area, creating an impromptu outdoor food court of the city’s best meals on wheels.
+Why go: First off, every Sunday, the esplanade in front of the stadium lights up with Fiesta Olympica, a free-entry Latin-themed dance and food festival.
+But there's more: on the first Friday of every month, 50 food trucks congregate in the same area, creating an impromptu outdoor food court of the city’s best meals on wheels.
+It's delicious.

 What is it: Both literally and figuratively at the center of the city’s crowded craft beer scene, this Mile End-based brewpub keeps over 15 beers on tap, ranging from experimental oak-aged sour beer to hoppy new wave IPAs and a maple-infused scotch ale.

 Why go: The Aphrodisiaque, a dark and velvety cocoa and vanilla stout, ranks as one of the best beers in the world and is made on site in the in-house brewery.